 MTC is made up of a growing network of public and private high schools who are creating a high school transcript that reflects the unique skills, strengths, and interests of each learner and that supports educators in facilitating the kind of learning that they know is best for students.
 With a Mastery Transcript, public and private high schools alike will be better equipped to prepare students for college, career, and life.

-This MTC model is substantively different from the traditional model of assessment that is typically organized around content oriented courses, Carnegie units for credit and grades.
+The MTC model is substantively different from the traditional model of crediting and transcript design that is typically organized around content oriented courses, Carnegie units for credit, and grades.
 The Mastery Transcript model is organized around performance areas (rather than academic departments), mastery standards and micro-credits (rather than grades).
 Each micro-credit applied to a transcript signifies complete mastery of a specific skill, knowledge block or habit of mind as defined by the crediting high school.

-The MTC schools are supported by a technology platform that allows the complete record of a student’s credits, submitted evidence and institutional standards to be submitted to college admission offices for evaluation.
+The MTC schools are supported by a technology platform that allows the complete record of a student’s credits and submitted evidence to be submitted to college admission offices and professional organizations for evaluation.

-The initial formation of the MTC hopes to use the collective influence, access, and flexibility of our member schools to change the college preparation model for all high schools.
+The initial formation of the MTC hopes to use the collective influence, access, and flexibility of our member schools to change the college and career preparation model for all high schools.

 Simply put…the MTC aims to reinvent how students prepare for college, career, and life.